CPAP Alternatives: Sleep Apnea Treatment Without CPAP

 The Daybreak at-home sleep test kit includes detailed instructions and a QR code you can scan for step-by-step instructions on your phone or tablet.

 When you order a Daybreak device, you’ll first receive a sleep test kit.
-It includes a NightOwl sensor and instructions on how to download the companion app and how to use the test.
+It includes a NightOwl sensor and instructions on downloading the companion app and using the test.
 According to our tester, “I found it easy to use.
 You just put the tape around your finger and it held it in place and it was pretty straightforward.”
 Your results are analyzed by a team of doctors at Daybreak who will determine if you have sleep apnea and if the Daybreak device is appropriate for you.
 If it is recommended, you will then receive an impression kit that you can use to make a custom mold of your teeth.
 After sending your mold back to the company, you’ll receive your custom oral device in the mail around five to seven days later.
 Creation of the Daybreak device is overseen by a dentist, and every device is individually tested before shipping.

 After using the Daybreak At-Home Sleep test to measure your sleep quality, Daybreak analyzes your test data to determine whether you should consider further treatment with the Daybreak Device.